-Keep up-to-date with your discussions!
-Completing fewer than the required three written or three videoconferencing discussions will result in an automatic 0/2.5% applied to each missed component.
-There will be no alternate assignments made available for missed discussions.
+Completing fewer than the required lectures or labs will result in an automatic 0/2 applied to each missed component.
+There will be no alternate assignments made available for missed lectures or labs.
+Videoconferencing labs and lectures may be recorded for grading purposes.